frozenspider/chat-history-manager-rust/README.md

 - Only a subset of smile types is supported.
 - Some smile types are not converted and left as-is since I don't have a reference to see how they looked like.
 - In rare cases, Russian text is double-encoded as cp1251 within UTF-16 LE.
 Distorted text is passed as-is.
-- In legacy database, timestamps are in some weird timezone (looks to be UTC+1?), and actual timezone is not known.
+- In legacy database, timestamps are shifted by several hours (looks to be coerced to UTC+1?), and the exact time shift from real time is not obvious.
+  - If both database formats are present and there's an overlap in stored messages, it will be used to adjust the time.
-  Use `ShiftDatasetTime` to adjust the time to the correct timezone, if known.
+  - Otherwise, after parsing legacy database, use `ShiftDatasetTime` to adjust the time to the correct timezone, if known.
 - Newer database often contains duplicate messages.
 Best effort is made to get rid of them, but the side effect is that it might also remove "legitimate" duplicates (i.e. if a user sent the same message multiple times in quick succession on purpose).